Jaswant Singh of Marwar

 Raja Jaswant Singh I (26 December 1626 – c.
 28 December 1678) (Note: Jaswant Singh's date of death is either 28 November or 28 December 1678, with sources differing.) was the Rathore ruler of the Kingdom of Marwar in the western part of Rajputana (modern-day Rajasthan, India).
 He was a distinguished man of letters and author of noted literary works like Siddhant-Bodh, Anand Vilas and Bhasha-Bhushan.

 Early life

 Born on 26 December 1626 at Burhanpur, Jaswant Singh was the youngest son of Maharaja Gaj Singh of Marwar.
-His mother, Sisodini Pratap Deviji, was the favorite wife of his father and was the daughter Bhan Sisodia, eldest son of Shakti Singh Sisodia.
+His mother, Sisodini Pratap Deviji, was the favorite wife of his father and was the daughter of Bhan Sisodia, eldest son of Shakti Singh Sisodia.

 Reign

 Jaswant Singh succeeded his father on his death by special decree of the Emperor Shah Jahan, in accordance with his father's wishes, on 6 May 1638.
 He was invested by Imperial authority and inherited the parganas of Jodhpur, Siwana, Merta, Sojat, Phalodi and Pokharan (Satalmer) in jagir.

 He was installed on the gaddi at Sringar Chowki, Mehrangarh, Jodhpur, on 25 May 1638.
 He was granted the personal title of Maharaja by the Emperor Shah Jahan, on 6 January 1654.

 Jaswant Singh's ascension to the throne had an instrumental role of his father's favourite concubine, Anara Begum, who used to regard Jaswant as her own son and also had differences with the heir-apparent Amar Singh Rathore, who was later granted the territory of Nagore as compensation.